augmented-os/augmented-os/docs/architecture/components/observability_service/integration.md

    * Services generate log entries during operation
    * Log entries are sent to the Observability Service via HTTP/gRPC
    * The Observability Service processes and stores logs
-   * Users query and view logs through the Web Application
+   * Users query and view logs through the Web Application Service
 2. **Metrics Flow**:
    * Services measure and collect metrics
    * Metrics are sent to the Observability Service on a regular interval
    * The Observability Service aggregates and stores metrics
-   * Dashboard components visualize metrics through the Web Application
+   * Dashboard components visualize metrics through the Web Application Service
 3. **Traces Flow**:
    * Client requests generate trace context
    * Trace context is propagated between services
    * Each service creates spans within the trace
    * Spans are sent to the Observability Service
-   * Users explore distributed traces through the Web Application
+   * Users explore distributed traces through the Web Application Service
 4. **Alerts Flow**:
    * Observability Service evaluates alert rules against metrics
    * When thresholds are exceeded, alerts are triggered
    * Alerts are sent to configured notification channels
-   * Users manage and acknowledge alerts through the Web Application
+   * Users manage and acknowledge alerts through the Web Application Service

 ## System-Wide Benefits